mediachain/concat/README.md

 $ mcclient config info "Metadata from ...; Operated by ..."
 ```

-At this point, your node should be ready and reachable in the network, and you can take it public:
+At this point, your node should be ready and you can take it public:
 ```
 $ mcclient status public
 ```